paulrougieux/biotrade/README.md

     >>>                        partner="Netherlands")

 ## Comtrade

 See the documentation of the various methods.
-As an example  here is how to download trade data from the API and return a data frame, for debugging purposes:
+As an example  here is how to download trade data from the Comtrade API and return a data frame, for debugging purposes:

     >>> from biotrade.comtrade import comtrade
     >>> # Other sawnwood